madaritech/wp-oop-nonces/README.md

 1. *name*: the name of the nonce field.
 Defaults to *'_wpnonce'*.
 1. *referer*: boolean value to add an hidden field with refer url value.
 Set it to *false* to not add the field.
 Defaults to *true*.
 1. *echo*: boolean value to print the field/s.
-Set it to *false* to not print the fields, but return them as string.
+Set it to *false* to not print the fields.
 Defaults to *true*.

 So, use the `generate_nonce_field()` method to generate the field/s with the nonce.